When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 “We place adult coloring books in the waiting room of the hospital area in which I work.
 We’ve just added this one to our library and I’m a huge fan of the designs.
 Patients and their families can color in the books while waiting and easily rip out the pages if they want to take their artwork home with them, or they can leave it for other people to admire or add to.
 We’ve occasionally get people mentioning how much they enjoyed using the books but what really speaks for itself is how quickly they get completely used up!”

 Best selling coloring book artist Angie Grace describes her designs as stress mending circular whimsical art.
 Scanning through the pages of her coloring book, the designs are intricate and absorbing circles reminiscent of mandalas.

-Coloring with this book is said to bring out your creativity and imagination as you transform her black and white outlines to a beautifully colored keepsake.
+Coloring with this Balance book is said to bring out your creativity and imagination as you transform her black and white outlines to a beautifully colored keepsake.
 What’s keeping our attention though is the title “extreme stress menders”.
 Nurses definitely need some of that!

 Take note though that this beautiful lion design is not included in the set.
 You do get two extra pages though for your own drawings.

 If wild animals are not to your taste, these flower designs just might be up your alley.
 Older kids will love working on these pages too.

 Once you’re finished with a page, it would be great to get a frame for it and hang it up on your wall.

 Now this Outside the Lines coloring book is a standout.
 No pretty flowers, vines or butterflies for this coloring book.
 If you like contemporary art and out-of-the box stuff, you’ll enjoy the artwork featured in this book.

 One hundred (100) creative masterminds, including animators, video game artists, cartoonists, illustrators, fine artists, graphic artists, musicians, photographers, and street artists collaborated on this book.
 This obviously explains the crazy and imaginative art.